Skip to main content

 1. Choose a base scope to extend

-2. Prepare your override repo
+2. Prepare your override repository

-Your repo might look like:
+Your repo might look like this:

 your-override-repo/